absinthe0223/OMALab-Employee-Manual/chapter1/policies/bonus-and-commission.md

 Any draws that are defined, even stated in your offer letter, are payable \(or not payable\) at the discretion of the CEO.

-For Sales Plans, OMAlab pays commission payments based on sales recognized payments received from the customer and paid in full as revenue, and only on final, collected sales.
+For Sales Plans, OMAlab pays commission payments based on sales, recognized payments received from the customer and paid in full as revenue, and only on final, collected sales.

 Most Sales Plans calculate commission only on ANNUAL Recurring Revenue, based on a committed, non-cancellable annual agreement executed by the customer, selling software or software-as-a-service products.
 If your sale includes terms that are shorter than an ANNUAL commitment by the customer, the company has the right to pay reduced commissions or withhold commissions for these payments until the customer reaches their 13th month \(12 months completed and paid\) for commissions to be paid and due.